philgyford/ansible-multi-django/README.md

 ### Vaulted config

-In addition, the `group_vars/all/vault.yml` file is ignored by `.gitignore`, and contains variables that can be used in `group_vars/all/apps.yml`. eg, in `vault.yml` we might have:
+Copy the `group_vars/all/vault_example.yml` to `group_vars/all/vault.yml` and edit is as needed. `vault.yml` is ignored by `.gitignore`, and contains variables that should be kept secret.

+We can then use these secret variables in tasks but also within the main `apps` variable structure, which can be kept in git unencrypted. eg, in `vault.yml` we might have:

     vault:
       pepysdiary: